 - … or a quiet, all-by-yourself mid-afternoon snack

-What makes this Lemon Blueberry Muffin Bread great:
+Ingredients in this Lemon Blueberry Muffin Bread:

 Sour cream: this cultured milk product makes the bread super tender and delicate while contributing a bright taste to the bread.